Apple Flow

 • /approvals/pending - Pending approvals

-• /events - Audit log
+• /audit/events - Audit log

 • POST /task - Submit tasks programmatically (Siri Shortcuts / curl)